tisaconundrum2/MyResume/README.md

 Designed with change in mind.

 The changing market landscape can make it hard to keep your resume looking pretty and concise.
-But at the same Word can sometimes be frustrating when one has the intent of changing one thing only to have everything skew and send everything careening into the void.
+But at the same time, Word can sometimes be frustrating when one has the intent of changing one thing only to have everything be skewed and sent careening into the void.

 ![image](https://user-images.githubusercontent.com/11879769/62302784-cac6ce80-b42f-11e9-860a-11206f72cba4.png)